-Pro tip: Use cognac if you’re out of brandy.
+Pro tip 1: Use cognac if you’re out of brandy.
 This brandy is made from white grapes that also pair well with coffee.

 Brandy in coffee is an ideal pairing.
-These drinks have complimentary flavours and rich notes.
-The bitter flavours of coffee perfectly pair with brandy’s sweet notes for a warming drink.
+These drinks have complimentary flavors and rich notes.
+The bitter flavors of coffee perfectly pair with brandy’s sweet notes for a warming drink.

 Make sure to use black coffee (French press or espresso works best), and top the drink with whipped cream for an even more delicious drink.